 Deposits and Investments - The Town's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.
-Investments for the Town are reported at fair value in accordance with GASB Statement No. 72, Fair Value Measurement and Application.
-Accordingly, the change in fair value of investments is recognized as an increase or decrease to investment assets and investment income.
+Investments for the Town are reported at fair value in accordance with GAAP.